 I buy my chocolate wafers for chocolate candy bark on Etsy.
 It’s higher quality than what you find in the stores, and it really doesn’t cost that much more per pound.
 Plus there is a wide assortment of colors to choose from if you don’t want to color your own.
 (And it saves a trip to the store if you’re a busy bee.)

 You can use chocolate chips.
 These are, of course, easier to find and cheaper.
 They taste good, but they can be more difficult to melt.
 We’ll talk about some tips to melt chocolate chips below.

 How to Color Chocolate for Chocolate Candy Bark

 Chocolate is oil based, so you can not use food coloring to color it.
 As soon as you add a liquid or even a gel food coloring, your batch will turn into a gritty mess.
 I just buy colored white chocolate wafers if I want colors.
-I used orange colored wafters for this Halloween chocolate bark.
+I used orange colored candy wafers for my Halloween chocolate bark.